how to know if you have a thyroid problem

 • How much weight you lose or gain

-The gland can cause problems as you get older.
-Sometimes it produces too much or too few of the hormones you need.
-Or, it changes size.
+The gland can cause problems as you age.
+Sometimes, it produces too much or too few hormones you need, or changes size.

 Common thyroid issues